wfaultms/cintel-02-app/SHINY.md

 It may take a while.
-It's relatively complex to deal with Python environments, but these are common activities for analysts, and we'll do them often enough, you'll eventually get quite comfortable with it.
+It's relatively complex to deal with Python environments, but these are common activities for analysts, and we'll do them often enough, it'll become somewhat routine.

 ## Run the App

-Verify your virtual environment is **activated** so you have all the free code you need, then run the app with the following command:
+Verify your virtual environment is **activated**, then run the app with the following command:

 ```shell